DanaAnad/Int-Clinic/README.md

 # ClinicInternshipApp

-This project is a web application that can be used by doctors who want to track their daily appointments and have a record history of all the appointments had or future ones.
+This project is a web application that can be used by doctors who want to track their daily agenda or have a history record of all past or future appointments.
-It can be also used by the user that has a pacient status who needs to make a doctor appointment to either a specific doctor or clinic or specialty.
+It can be also used by the user that has a pacient status who needs to make a medical appointment to either a specific doctor or clinic or specialty.
 As a pacient you can also see your future and past appointments.
 The project also has an Admin side that handles all 4 entities in the app ( clinic, doctor, specialty, service).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.